Why Community College Students are Taking Classes at Midnight

 Midnight is the New 8 AM

-As Diverse Issues in Higher Education reports, colleges across the country have experienced record enrollment rates for both new and returning students.
-As the economy forces many workers to retrain their skills, many community colleges find themselves nearly bursting at the seams.
+Diverse Issues in Higher Education reports that colleges across the country have experienced record enrollment rates for both new and returning students.
+As the economy forces many workers to retrain their skills, many community colleges nearly burst at the seams.

-Coping with such pressures, Bunker Hill Community College, located in Boston, is setting a new example for college reform.
+Coping with such pressures, Bunker Hill Community College in Boston sets a new example for college reform.
 Bunker Hill is the first college in the country to open its doors for midnight courses.
-According to reports, Bunker Hill has begun, “Offering two classes on the graveyard shift in a move to accommodate an unprecedented boost in enrollment attributed to the struggling economy as people look to augment their job skills without having to pay the tuition costs of more expensive schools.”
+According to reports, Bunker Hill has begun “Offering two classes on the graveyard shift to accommodate an unprecedented boost in enrollment attributed to the struggling economy as people look to augment their job skills without paying the tuition costs of more expensive schools.”

-These new midnight options were supported by many faculty leaders, as well as students, who argued that the modern student has too many responsibilities to fit into the traditional community college class hours.
-As such, these new opportunities came to fruition after leaders began to recognize, “growing demand from parents who must be with their children during the day and workers who wanted to be available to pick up any job shifts.”
+These new midnight options were supported by many faculty leaders and students, who argued that the modern student has too many responsibilities to fit into traditional community college class hours.
+These new opportunities came to fruition after leaders began recognizing “growing demand from parents who must be with their children during the day and workers who wanted to be available to pick up any job shifts.”

-While some students appreciate the midnight option, other college students are frustrated with the challenges presented by late evening classes.
-However, enrollment rates at Bunker Hill’s campus alone are up 16 percent; subsequently, students who do not wish to enroll in the late-night classes may be left with very few alternatives, as traditional classes are often filled beyond capacity.
+While some students appreciate the midnight option, other college students are frustrated with the challenges presented by late-evening classes.
+However, enrollment rates at Bunker Hill’s campus alone are up 16 percent; subsequently, students who do not wish to enroll in late-night classes may be left with very few alternatives, as traditional courses are often filled beyond capacity.

 Midnight Learning: Setting a New National Trend?

-In light of limited alternatives, many community colleges are contemplating offering midnight classes on their campuses.
-However, some are finding that the financial costs are not feasible for their current budgets.
+Given limited alternatives, many community colleges are contemplating offering midnight campus classes.
+However, some find that the financial costs are not feasible for their current budgets.

-For example, Miami Dade College, the United State’s largest community college, has reported that nearly 30,000 students will be unable to enroll in their desired classes, while an estimated 5,000 will not be able to enroll in any classes, as the college enrollment numbers have soared at uncontrollable rates.
-While school leaders may be happy to accept such a large draw to their institution, these leaders are simultaneously confronted with devastating budgetary cuts from the state.
-As such, although Miami Dade College leaders have expressed interest in offering midnight classes, their financial restrictions simply cannot allow for such accommodations, as the school’s provost admits that budget cuts have, “crippled its ability to operate beyond its regular schedule.”
+For example, Miami Dade College, the United States’s largest community college, has reported that nearly 30,000 students cannot enroll in their desired classes.
+At the same time, an estimated 5,000 will not be able to enroll in any classes, as the college enrollment numbers have soared at uncontrollable rates.
+While school leaders may be happy to accept such a significant draw to their institution, these leaders are simultaneously confronted with devastating budgetary cuts from the state.
+As such, although Miami Dade College leaders have expressed interest in offering midnight classes, their financial restrictions cannot allow for such accommodations, as the school’s provost admits that budget cuts have “crippled its ability to operate beyond its regular schedule.”

-Midnight courses certainly give community college students more scheduling options, but the future prevalence of this movement is unclear, especially as community colleges precariously balance soaring enrollment rates alongside shrinking budgets.
+Midnight courses certainly give community college students more scheduling options.
+Still, the future prevalence of this movement is unclear, especially as community colleges precariously balance soaring enrollment rates alongside shrinking budgets.

 Questions?
 Contact us on Facebook. @communitycollegereview